Skip to content

 Tracking hours for a field crew comes down to four decisions: how workers punch, where you allow it, how you prove it, and how the hours reach payroll.
 This is the complete method, with an honest comparison of paper, spreadsheets, and a purpose-built app, plus a one-page policy template you can copy today.
 Read it whether or not you ever buy anything.

-You do not need to buy anything to use this guide.
+You don't need to buy anything to use this guide.
 Read it, pick your method, and copy the one-page policy template near the bottom.
-If you get to the end and want the version where a punch is honest by default instead of by inspection, that is where Clox comes in.
+If you get to the end and want the version where a punch is honest by default instead of by inspection, that's where Clox comes in.

 The four decisions every crew owner makes

-Every time tracking setup, from a paper notebook to enterprise software, is really four decisions in a trench coat.
-Get these four right and the tool almost does not matter.
+Every time tracking setup, from a paper notebook to enterprise software, is really just four decisions.
+Get these four right and the tool almost doesn't matter.
 Get them wrong and the fanciest software still leaves you rebuilding Tuesday from text messages.

 1. How workers punch.
 What does a worker physically do to start and end a shift, and how much friction is in it.
-A method your crew will not use at 6:45 in the morning is not a method.
+A method your crew won't use at 6:45 in the morning isn't a method.

 2. Where you allow it.
 Can a shift start from anywhere, or only from the job site during a scheduled window.
 This is where padding either gets in or gets stopped.